PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 tags: [multistore, contribute]
 ---

-With the release of PrestaShop 1.7.8, we expanded PrestaShop multistore capabilities to Symfony forms in order to build a reusable form component to make pages multistore-compatible.
+With the release of PrestaShop 1.7.8, we expanded PrestaShop multistore capabilities to Symfony forms in order to build a reusable form component to make configuration forms multishop-compatible.

 Multishop affects a lof ot PrestaShop behaviors and components.
 One aspect of this feature is that user can use configuration forms to set different values for different shops, which is dealt with using shop contexts.